acronym JNI (Java Native Interface). It comes as part of the JDK (Java Development Kit).

 inuse test.dll C:\winnt\system32\test.dll /y

 directory.
 You have to install it afresh on every run.
-The problem is, because it is a
+The problem is because it

 - Use the Java native method as if it were an ordinary Java method.

 first.
 Similarly, you can’t create arbitrary C++ objects from the Java side.

-client’s local hard disk, and then use that second Applet to do your
+client’s local hard disk and then use that second Applet to do your

 work.
 Even then loadLibrary is unreliable.

-forth between Java and C, but rather to go to C, and stay there a decently long
+forth between Java and C, but rather to go to C and stay there a decently long

 time before returning.
 This means that you can’t use C to speed up short

 java -Djava.library.path=.
 HelloWorld.